Any kind of business funding for new businesses under one year old can be considered startup loans.

 The sole purpose of the Small Business Administration is to protect the interests of small businesses.

-SBA loans are reserved for small business owners that have had trouble qualifying for loans at traditional financial institutions in the past.
+SBA loans are reserved for small business owners that have had trouble qualifying for business loans at traditional financial institutions.

 Similarly, nonprofit lenders exist to spur economic growth in otherwise under-developed neighborhoods.